txtdirect/website/content/about.md

 The tool is provided as open source software by Okkur Labs.

-Specific details on the license and the implementation are available within the [repository](https://github.com/txtdirect/txtdirect)
+Specific details on the license and the implementation are available within our [Github repository](https://github.com/txtdirect/txtdirect).

 ## Disclaimer